 A Bible Study by Jack Kelley

-The Church was shown the incomparable riches of God’s grace.
+The Church has showcased the incomparable riches of God’s grace.
 We’re the most blessed of any group of humanity and the only thing asked of us is that we accept by faith the free gift of salvation, purchased in advance for us with God’s own life.
 Yes, God is pleased if we live our lives in a manner that expresses our gratitude to Him, but the only thing He requires is that we believe in the one He has sent.
 For God so loved the world that He gave His only begotten Son that whoever believes in Him shall not perish but have eternal life.
 (John 3:16)

 In the Kingdom Age believers will be saved by faith, like the Church, but will be required to keep the Law as evidence of their belief, like Israel.
 Perfect justice, perfect love.
 This will be God’s final answer to Satan and His final attempt to dwell among His people in peace.
 Will it work, or like Israel and the Church before it, will the Kingdom Age end in failure?